Kelly McFarlane: Club

 During the 2014 National Women's Soccer League pre-season, McFarlane spent time with Houston Dash as a trialist.
 On May 14, 2014, she signed with the club.
 McFarlane spent the entire 2014 season with the club, playing 13 matches for them.
 Following the season completion, she was waived.

+Personal life

 After her professional soccer career, McFarlane pursued an academic and medical career being awarded a Knight-Hennessy Scholarship in 2019.

+Her sister Darcy McFarlane also played professional soccer.